FAQs

 All Fussie Cat recipes are based on our Meat First™ philosophy because cats are obligate carnivores.
 They require high amounts of protein to thrive, and lack the digestive enzymes to properly break down and combine incomplete plant proteins.
 This means they must have high-quality animal protein for optimal health.

 Yes.
 Any unused portion must be refrigerated in a sealed container.
 Consider a plastic container with a tight-fitting lid.
 In addition, we recommend using each meal completely within four days of opening it.
-If your cat doesn’t care for cold food, let it sit at room temperature for around 30 minutes, or microwave it for 10 seconds (in a microwave safe dish, not the can), prior to feeding.

 To help ensure you’re getting the freshest food for your cat, we provide both a “Production Date” and an “Expiration Date” on our packaging, located on the bottom of the can.
 It will read: “PRO MM/DD/YYYY, and EXP MM/DD/YYYY.”
 Never feed our pet food or any other brand to your cat past the expiration date.